idaho/hassio-trash-card/README.md

 2. Click the "+Add Card" button.
 3. Find the Custom: TrashCard card in the list.
 4. Set the entity to the calendar that contains the collection events.
+5. Configure the display settings of the card using the options.

 All the options listed below are available in the lovelace editor, but configuring via `yaml` is supported too.